broidHQ/broid-docs/docs/activitystreams/object/fields/attachment.md

 ### mediaTypes

-Identifies the behaviour behound the button trigger.
+Identifies the behaviour beyond the button trigger.

 |                      | Description                                                                                                                                                                    |
 |---------------------:|:------------------------------------------------|